swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-for-errors-in-swift-code.md

 If the closure throws _any_ error, the testing library records an issue.
-If you need the test to stop when the code throws an error, include the code inline in the test function instead of wrapping it in an ``expect(throws:_:sourceLocation:performing:)-1xr34`` block.
+If you need the test to stop when the code throws an error, include the code inline in the test function instead of wrapping it in a call to ``expect(throws:_:sourceLocation:performing:)-1xr34``.